Cooya/Leboncoin/README.md

 # Leboncoin.fr HTTP client

-This package allows to perform requests on the french e-commerce website "Leboncoin.fr".
+This package allows to perform requests on the french e-commerce website "leboncoin.fr".
 At the moment, it contains 3 simple methods for retrieve items data from the website : search(), get() and watch().

 ### Methods